Symmetry, Thermodynamics and Topology in Active Matter: Active Matters!

-The rest of the article is organized as follows.
+\paragraph{\mcm{Outline.}} The rest of the article is organized as follows.
 In Section~ \ref{sec:turbulence} we describe recent developments and future directions in understanding the self-sustained dynamics of orientationally-ordered active fluids.
 We focus on systems with nematic order and on the ubiquitous phenomenon of active turbulence.
-In Section~\ref{sec:defects} we highlight the dynamics of topological defects which spontaneously proliferate in the turbulent state.
+In Section~\ref{sec:defects} we highlight the dynamics of topological defects \mcm{in the nematic texture} which spontaneously proliferate in the turbulent state.
 An important open direction here is investigating the possible biological relevance of defects in organ and organism development and collective cell migration.
 Understanding the dynamics of defects may also provide a framework for controlling and directing active flows, as described in Section~\ref{sec:harness}.
-Other mechanisms that offer promising experimental directions, but need quantitative theory, include confinement, substrate patterning and spatio-temporal regulation of activity.
 A closely related challenge, highlighted in Section~\ref{sec:directing}, is developing predictive theories of active assembly, with the ultimate goal of mimicking nature to construct machines made of smaller machines and capable of performing specified functions.
-To achieve this, we need to understand collective behavior of entities with effective interactions that are non-reciprocal, i.e., do not obey Newton's third law.
+To achieve this, we need to understand collective behavior of entities with effective interactions that are nonreciprocal, i.e., do not obey Newton's third law.
 This raises important and deep questions discussed in Section~\ref{sec:NR}, intimately related to the role of chirality (Section~\ref{sec:chiral}), and with surprising connections to non-Hermitian quantum mechanics.
 Section~\ref{sec:thermo} focuses on the rapidly evolving use of ideas from stochastic thermodynamics to quantify deviations from equilibrium and formulate the nonequilibrium thermodynamics of active matter.
-In Section~\ref{sec:cells} we highlight the role of active matter physics in developing a framework for describing the mechanical properties of cell collectives and biological tissue and conclude with a brief discussion of a number of selected new directions.
+In Section~\ref{sec:cells} we highlight the role of active matter physics in developing a framework for describing the mechanical properties of cell collectives and biological tissue and conclude in \mcm{Section~\ref{sec:outlook} highlighting the breadth and connectivity of the field.}